MartinPankraz/DSAGTechXChange25/1-copilot-getting-started/student/Quest3.md

 ![Paste schema](../images/Quest3/PasteSchemaAndConfirm.jpg)

 ## 4.5 Add Question about required change
+Although we are not yet updating the price, we want to display the information nicely and we will get ready to update the price later on.

 Now that we have the product details, we want to offer an option to update the price.
 As before, click on the *+* and select *Add a question*.
 ![Add another question](../images/Quest3/AddAnotherQuestion.jpg)